 It wasn’t until I headed west that I realized this gem of a dish is not a staple in every part of the country.
 To help correct that, I am sharing this simple and delicious meal with you all.
 This could not be any easier to make, and I promise your family will love you when you serve it, especially when the weather starts to cool down in the coming months.

-This easy recipe cooks up in one big crockpot (or soup pot), and it only requires three ingredients.
+This easy one-pot recipe cooks up in one big crockpot (or soup pot), and it only requires three ingredients.
+The title pretty much gives it away, right?

 You’d never guess there were so few ingredients given the amazingly salty, smoky, hammy flavor of the broth; but the flavor is simply the result of the ham hocks cooking low and slow in water.